Driving Under The Influence of Drugs & Alcohol: The Big PictureUpdated Dec. 25, 2020

 In 1936, an early version of what we now know as the breathalyzer test was invented.
 The aptly named “drunkometer” featured a balloon filled with a chemical solution, which would change color when an intoxicated person blew into it.
 The depth of the resulting color indicated how much alcohol was in their blood.
 It was a crude and inaccurate test, compare to the breathalyzer as we know it today.

 By 1954, breathalyzer tests became standard issue for law enforcement patrols.
-This new piece of technology gave police officers a portable, accurate and non-invasive way to determine precisely how much alcohol a person had in their blood stream.
+This new piece of technology gave police officers a portable, accurate and non-invasive way to determine precisely how much alcohol a person had in their bloodstream.
 Now that BACs could be accurately tested, the government was tasked with setting a maximum BAC limit above which a driver could be charged with driving under the influence.
 Unfortunately, limited research and understanding in the field of intoxication meant that the BAC limit was initially set at 0.15%.
 We now know that driving ability is significantly impaired at BACs far beneath this level.
 As a result, the new law did very little to tackle alcohol-impaired collisions and traffic fatalities.
 The problem worsened and by 1982, alcohol impairment played a part in around 60% of all traffic-related deaths.

 Throughout the 1970s and 80s, grassroots action groups began to spring up in the fight against intoxicated driving.
 Remove Intoxicated Drivers (RID) and Mothers Against Drunk Drivers (MADD) drew particular attention to the problem of underage drinking, recognizing that teenagers and young people accounted for a large portion of alcohol-impaired traffic fatalities.
 Partially as a result of their action, the National Minimum Drinking Age Act was established in 1984.
 In every state, the minimum age for the purchase and possession of alcohol was raised from 18 to 21 years old.
 The federal government could not force state governments to adopt the law but faced with the threat of a 10% reduction in federal highway funding if they did not comply, they chose to get on board.
 By 1988, all 50 states and the District of Columbia had set 21 years as the minimum drinking age.
-Since the 90s, every state has adopted a “zero tolerance” law which allows underage drivers to be charged with DUI if they are found to have any level of alcohol in their blood while in control of a vehicle.
+Since the 90s, every state has adopted a “zero tolerance” law that allows underage drivers to be charged with DUI if they are found to have any level of alcohol in their blood while in control of a vehicle.

 Following an incentive grant set by the federal government in 1998, the legal BAC limit was lowered from 0.15% to 0.08% in 2000.
 Within five years, all 50 states and the District of Columbia had adopted the 0.08% drink-driving limit.
 It is still possible to be alcohol-impaired (and charged with DUI) at BACs lower than 0.08%.
 However, this new stricter limit had an almost immediate positive effect on the number of alcohol-impaired traffic accidents occurring around the country.
 National drunk driving fatalities decreased by about 20% in the year following the enactment of the new limit and have remained relatively stable since that time.

-Utah have recently voted to lower their legal BAC limit to 0.05% in a bid to further lower alcohol-impaired traffic fatalities.
+Utah has recently voted to lower their legal BAC limit to 0.05% in a bid to further lower alcohol-impaired traffic fatalities.
 Depending on how this change is reflected in DUI statistics over the next few years, other states may decide to follow suit.
 Ultimately, the most effective way to tackle impaired driving is to increase driver awareness.
 When you fully understand the potentially devastating consequences of getting behind the wheel while impaired, you are more likely to play it safe and leave your keys at home.

 Would you pass a driving test today?